CoreAI Portal Guide

 - delete repository entries if they have the required permissions

-At the model-detail level, the portal can resolve the latest artifact URI and pass it into the deployment flow.
+At the model-detail level, the portal resolves the latest artifact URI and passes it into the deployment flow.
 That makes the repository the cleanest path when a model is already present in MLflow and the next step is only to serve it.

 Deployment